Kiciorek-cs/DefaultApp.NET/README.md

-# Monolithic Application in .NET 9
+# Application in .NET 9

-This repository contains a **monolithic application** built with **.NET 9**.
+This repository contains a **application** built with **.NET 9**.
 It consolidates a variety of essential features and functionalities into a single cohesive application.

 ## Key Features